 Generally, memos are used to pass short routine messages within an organisation.
 They are often written if the receiver of the message cannot be reached either personally or on the telephone.
-One practical consideration is that if the subject is complex, memo can be re-read by the receiver.
+One practical consideration is that if the subject is complex, memo can be reread by the receiver.
 If it is multi-copied, identical information can be made available simultaneously for everybody concerned.

 Another important advantage of a memo is that it can be filed, either as hard copy, or electronically if the memo has been sent from one computer to another computer.
+Format: A simple format for a memo is shown below.